MicrosoftDocs/winrt-api/windows.management.update/windowsupdateitem_moreinfourl.md

 ## -description

+Gets a URL that links to detailed information regarding the update.

+## -property-value

 A URL that links to detailed information regarding the update.

-## -property-value

 ## -remarks

 ## -see-also

 ## -examples